As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 These historical architectures are typified by several traders' houses of the 19th century.
 These traditional houses, the highest being a 5-story building, were built using local corals and limestone.
-The facade has intricate lattice design using Indian or Indonesian teak, which serves not only as ventilation but also as shades for the street below.
+The facade has an intricate lattice design using Indian or Indonesian teak, which serves not only as ventilation but also as shades for the street below.

 Despite the existence of historical sites that are the real gem of Al-Balad, the area is more known for shopping.
 Its shopping area has both modern shopping complexes and traditional souks existing side by side.

 The older part of the Al-Balad area with the traditional souks is a warren of alleys.
 These alleys have names that signify their function, such as Perfumers Alley—the best place in the city to buy perfume.

 Parking in this area is practically impossible, so it is best to take a taxi here.

 Where to Go in Jeddah

 Despite the modernization of Jeddah, it still has those old trading areas and social features that are typically held around souks and mosques.
 Outside the Al-Balad area, these souks can be seen in several places.
 The better known and popular are Souk Al Nada, Souk Gabel, and Souk Al Alawi.

 Souk Al Alawi is located in the eastern part of Jeddah.
 It is the largest and traditional of all the souks in the country.
 It contains a good collection of old buildings and market stalls as well as modern buildings.
-Despite this proliferation of newer buildings, Souk al-Alawi remains as a priceless historical and cultural asset and is one of the places you must see when you are in Jeddah.
+Despite this proliferation of newer buildings, Souk al-Alawi remains a priceless historical and cultural asset and is one of the places you must see when you are in Jeddah.